dsccommunity/TheDSCBook/manuscript/class-based-custom-resources.md

 If you've put most of your code into a standalone script module, as I recommended in the previous chapter and will elaborate on in the next chapter, then switching from a function-based resource to a class-based resource is easy.
 In fact, all I'm going to do in this chapter is "translate" what I did in the previous chapter.

-However, there's a downside to class-based modules at this time, which is that they don't support filename-based versioning.
+However, there's a downside to class-based modules in WMF 5.0, which is that they don't support filename-based versioning.
 This makes them a little problematic in real-world applications, because you can't have two versions of a class-based module living side-by-side on nodes or on a pull server.
+Filename-based versioning is supported in WMF 5.1.

 ## Writing the Class-Based Interface Module
 Here we go: a class-based version of the previous chapter's resource module.